odkr/cgi-runas/README.md

 mv su-php /usr/lib/cgi-bin
 ```

-If your directory for CGI binaries is not `/usr/lib/cgi-bin`, you need to adopt the command above accordingly.
+If your directory for CGI binaries is not `/usr/lib/cgi-bin`, you need to adapt the command above accordingly.

 ----